What does credit score mean?

 Why your credit score is important

-The importance of credit scores cannot be overemphasised as they are vital in the application of any financial product from financial institutions, ranging from mortgage or best car loan Singapore, to even bank cards.
-These scores are used to assess the reliability of your financial footing by financial institutions, banks and even firms, as they can reasonably gauge the risks involved by granting you a loan.
+The importance of credit scores cannot be overemphasised as they are vital in the application of any financial product from financial institutions, ranging from mortgage or in house car loan in Singapore, to even bank cards.
+These scores are used to assess the reliability of your financial footing by financial institutions, banks and even firms, as they can reasonably gauge the risks involved by granting you a loan (check our articles about secured loan in Singapore and unsecured loan in Singapore).
 Higher scores imply stronger financial footing, and increases your chances of getting your loans granted.
 Fair credit scores can also aid you to get lower interest rates.

 Credit scoring in Singapore